-Sponsored product ads are identified by the “Sponsored” tag at the top of the listing in search results.
+The “Sponsored” tag identifies sponsored product ads at the top of the listing in search results.

 Why Use Sponsored Product Ads?

-Sponsored product ads help you reach shoppers who are actively searching for products like yours.
-This means that they’re already a decent way through the sales cycle and are therefore more likely to buy.
-They also give you insights into the keywords your target audience uses when searching for similar products.
+Sponsored product ads help you reach shoppers actively searching for products like yours.
+This means they’re already a decent way through the sales cycle and are, therefore, more likely to buy.
+They also give you insights into your target audience’s keywords when searching for similar products.

 2. Sponsored Brand Ads

 You might have also seen sponsored brand ads referred to as sponsored headline ads.
-Amazon rebranded this type of ad fairly recently in order to better capture its purpose.
+Amazon rebranded this type of ad fairly recently in order to capture its purpose better.